vrukshal/vrukshal/README.md

 🚨 Do reach out if you have open software engineering positions starting May 2025 😊

-You can see my competitive coding profile at: https://leetcode.com/vrukshal/
+You can see my competitive coding profile at: https://leetcode.com/vrukshal/ Feel free to contact me using my LinkedIn for any opportunities you might have at: https://www.linkedin.com/in/vrukshal

 </p>

 <!-- </details> -->